 Shortly thereafter I went back to school, because I wanted to learn more about children and emotions.
 I got my Master’s degree in Educational Psychology from CU Denver in 2007.
 The following August, I co-founded The Patchwork School, which began as a small preschool in my basement with just ten children.
 We moved the school to Louisville where we quickly found we had many parents seeking something similar for their young children and themselves, a learning environment that also makes space for feelings.
 Supporting parents, staff and students these past ten years, I have been fortunate to work with hundreds of families here in Louisville.
 I have also researched Social/Emotional well-being on my own and through workshops and conferences in New York, Portland, Finland, Puerto Rico, Vancouver, and here in Colorado.

-At the Louisville Family Center, as a Registered Psychotherapist, I work with families and individuals in a more one-on-one capacity.
-I particularly enjoy and have experience counseling parents who have children with special needs, adopted children, or families that have been through some kind of trauma.
+At the Louisville Family Center, I am practicing as an Unlicensed Psychotherapist, working towards licensure as I am in the last year of completing my Master's Degree in Mindfulness-Based Transpersonal Counseling.
+I particularly enjoy and have experience counseling parents who have children with special needs, adopted children, or families working through trauma.
 Through all of my studies and practice, I have come to the conclusion that there is no such thing as “perfect” parenting.
 I have also seen that having some accompaniment can help to ease the struggles and bring a presence that allows the joy to shine through.

 Influenced by my work with children from a young age, I pursued my undergraduate degree in Elementary Education from Fort Lewis College.
 Post graduation I sought a position within the field of mental health in order to expand upon my desire to support the youth populations wellbeing.
 I acquired a job as a mentor at Dragonfly Transitions, an adolescent residential mental health facility, where I obtained my first work experience within the field.